RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

 Then the other nodes in the cluster copy the dependencies from the master node.

 {{< note >}}
-- If your master node does not have connectivity to the internet, copy the dependencies to a local server and set the URLs in the `module.json` file to point to the local location.
+- If your master node does not have connectivity to the internet, copy the dependencies to `<modulesdatadir>/<module_name>/<version_integer>/deps/` where `modulesdatadir` is depending on where you installed Redis Enterprise (`/var/opt/redislabs/modules/` by default), `module_name` is the module name you want to install, and `version_integer` is the same as describe [here](https://docs.redislabs.com/latest/modules/redisgears/installing-redisgears).
+For example, RedisGears 1.0.7 dependencies need to be put under `/var/opt/redislabs/modules/rg/10007/deps`.
 - To remove a module with dependencies from a cluster, you must use a DELETE action with the `/v2/modules` endpoint.
 {{< /note >}}